Ilya-Kolomin/StatIDEA/README.md

 ![](https://github.com/Ilya-Kolomin/StatIDEA/blob/main/images/UML.jpg)

 ### Sequence diagram description
-In this diagram you can find how a user interacts with a plugin.
-A timeline goes vertically from top to bottom, user starts the IDE, which invokes StatIDEA plugin, it starts handlers and internal classes, when reads saved statistics and in case of keyboard interaction show the statistic.
+In this diagram, you can find how a user interacts with a plugin.
+A timeline goes vertically from top to bottom.
+User starts the IDE, which invokes StatIDEA plugin, it starts handlers and internal classes, when reads saved statistics and in case of keyboard interaction show the statistic.
 Other details you can read from the diagram:
 ![](https://github.com/Ilya-Kolomin/StatIDEA/blob/main/images/sequence.jpg)

 ### SOLID principles